Adam Zimmer, Bengals analyst, ex-Vikings co-DC, dies at 38 - WHIZ News

 MINNEAPOLIS (AP) — Former Minnesota co-defensive coordinator Adam Zimmer, an NFL assistant for 17 years and the son of previous Vikings head coach Mike Zimmer, has died.
 He was 38.

 Corri Zimmer White, his younger sister, confirmed the death on her Instagram account on Tuesday.
 Adam Zimmer died on Monday, she said.
-No cause was given.
+No cause was cited.

 “The kindest, sweetest, family loving, sports obsessed soul there ever was,” Zimmer White wrote.